ibm-cloud-docs/vpc/vsi_is_dh_profile.md

 The Balanced profile provides a good mix of performance and scalability for more common workloads.

-The Balanced with instance storage profile provides a good mix of performance and scalability for more common workloads.
 The Balanced with instance storage profile provisions your host with the capability for hosting instances that include [instance storage](/docs/vpc?topic=vpc-instance-storage).
 If you provision a dedicated host with a Balanced with instance storage profile, any virtual server instances that are provisioned on the dedicated host must also be provisioned with a Balanced profile that includes instance storage.
-Profiles with instance storage include *d* in the profile name, for example *bx2d*.
+Profiles with instance storage include *d* in the profile name, for example *bx2d* or *bx3d*.

-The Balanced profile family of dedicated hosts on Intel&reg; x86-64 systems are deployed on either Intel&reg;'s quad processor Xeon&reg; Platinum 8260 Cascade Lake with 96 cores that are running at a base speed of 2.4 GHz and an all-core turbo frequency of 3.1 GHz or Intel&reg;'s quad processor Xeon&reg; Gold 6248 Cascade Lake with 80 cores that are running at a base speed of 2.5 GHz and an all-core turbo frequency of 3.1 GHz.
+The Balanced profile family of dedicated hosts on Intel&reg; x86-64 systems are deployed on one of the following processors:
+- *bx2* and *bx2d* profiles can be deployed on an Intel&reg; Xeon&reg; Platinum 8260 Cascade Lake processor with 96 cores in a 4-socket configuration.
+- *bx2* and *bx2d* profiles can be deployed on an Intel&reg; Xeon&reg; Gold 6248 Cascade Lake processor with 80 cores in a 4-socket configuration.
+- *bx3d* profiles are deployed on a custom Intel&reg; Xeon&reg; Platinum 8474C Sapphire Rapids processor with 96 cores in a 2-socket configuration.

+New 3rd generation profiles are available in the Dallas region to create dedicated hosts on hardware that uses 4th Generation Intel&reg; Xeon&reg; Scalable processors, the Intel 8474C processor (previously code named Sapphire Rapids).
+{: preview}

 The following Balanced profiles are available for dedicated hosts.